Deal Signed on New City Centre Campus

 This is especially true in some of the fastest-growing industries such as creative and digital and business, financial and professional services.
 It’s great that the new city centre campus will be a centre of excellence for vocational and technical education for these sectors with opportunities for employers to become involved in helping to co-design and co-deliver skills training.

 “Through this and its other centres of excellence and community hubs, the Manchester College will make a major contribution to the city's work and skills strategy which seeks to support relevant training which connects Manchester people with the opportunities available through our growing economy.
 It’s great news that a site which once housed an iconic part of Manchester’s past will make such an important contribution to its future"

 Lisa O’Loughlin, Principal of The Manchester College said: “We are delighted to announce that we have now acquired a site in Manchester City Centre; a key milestone in delivering, ultimately, a new City centre campus for the College and UCEN Manchester.
 This is a once in a lifetime opportunity to build a centre of educational excellence for the City, with opportunities for thousands of students to join us.
 We will announce more about our overall strategy in the months ahead as the details are agreed.”

 The site is currently in use as a car park, and will be retained as a going concern in the medium term, while work takes place with the appointed design team on the plans.
 The Manchester College will retain its Campuses at City Labs, Openshaw, Harpurhey and Wythenshawe.

-To learn more about The Manchester College, visit their website.
+Learn more about The Manchester College.